 The most common impact type observed within the study area is SMV, with an overall proportion of 63%.
-Theis proportion of SMV collisions is significantly higher on Ramp 6, where more than 90% of collisions are SMVs.
-These findings are is is finding is notable, especially when compared to the 2010 Provincial average5, which is 24%.
+The proportion of SMV collisions is significantly higher than all other locations on Ramp 6, where more than 90% of collisions are SMVs.
+These findings are notable, especially when compared to the 2004-2011 Provincial average of SMV collisions occurring on ramps6, which is 57%.